SECOND HARVEST FOOD BANK

 MONTHLY MISSION OUTLINE

-- Drop off all your collected items. // You can drop off your books at The Finding Kindness Project drop-off location: 14685 Oka Road, Los Gatos, CA 95032 OR email us for pick-up.
-We are happy to come get your books for you and drop them off as well.
+- Drop off all your collected canned goods. // You can drop off your donation items at The Finding Kindness Project drop-off location: 14685 Oka Road, Los Gatos, CA 95032 OR email us for pick-up.
+We are happy to come get your donation items for you and drop them off as well.
 Email us at firstname.lastname@example.org.

 BUILDING A KINDNESS COOPERATIVE

 Examples of how Rachel & Sue will be putting this Monthly Mission into action:

 - If you are local, join us for the group shopping trip at Grocery Outlet afterschool on Wednesday, November 29th at 1:45.
 This is a great way for the kids to get hands-on picking out foods, reading labels and handling money. (see here for details).

 - Taking a wagon around our neighborhoods with our kids after school collecting from neighbors.

 - Reaching out to our immediate social circles; i.e. Girl Scout Troop, Gymnastics Gym, School Board, Hockey Team and Book Club

 - Take a peek at our socials throughout the month to see what else we are doing to participate in raising a Kind generation.
 Use our hashtag, #kindcooperative, to follow along AND tag us so we can see how you are making the world a little more kind.